-Electrovaya received an advance of \$ 2.9 million (Cdn \$3.3 million) on June 5, 2009 from the Province of Ontario, as represented by the Ministry of Economic Development & Trade ("MEDT") through a grant from the Next Generation of Jobs Fund Program. \$706 was earned during the quarter as certain pre-commerialization activities were completed.
+Electrovaya received an advance of \$ 2.9 million (Cdn \$3.3 million) on June 5, 2009 from the Province of Ontario, as represented by the Ministry of Economic Development & Trade ("MEDT") through a grant from the Next Generation of Jobs Fund Program. \$706 was earned during fiscal 2009 and an additional \$105 was earned during the quarter ended December 31, 2009 as certain pre-commerialization activities were completed.